Patent

 Last update

-A patent is a legal title that grants the inventor and/or patent applicant an exclusive right over a technical invention – a product or process – for a maximum of 20 years from the filing date, in the countries in which protection is requested.
+A patent is a legal title that grants the inventor and/or applicant exclusive rights to a technical invention (a product or process).

 Who is concerned

-Any natural person or legal entity may apply for a patent.
-If you are an employee and your invention is made in the context of your employment contract, the patent belongs to your employer.
+Any natural or legal person may apply for a patent.
+If your invention is made within the scope of your employment contract, the patent belongs to your employer.
 However, as the inventor, you have certain rights in relation to the patent granted.

 Prerequisites